 Luckily, most new games support scaling just fine.
 So, double-check how your favorite apps handle scaling if you decide on a display with a high pixel density.

 What Monitor Size/Resolution Is For Me?

 In short, most people are satisfied with 27″ screens.
 They are reasonably big, but not too big that you’d have to move your head from one corner of the screen to the other to catch all that’s happening on the screen.

 The ideal resolution of a 27″ monitor is 2560×1440 (WQHD), which results in a pixel density of ~109 pixels per inch.
 You get the perfect amount of screen space and details without any scaling necessary.

 In contrast, a 27″ 1080p (1920×1080 – Full HD) monitor has a pixel density of ~81 PPI, which means you get little screen real estate and pixelated picture quality, though some users don’t mind this as they’d rather have a bigger screen than clear and sharp picture quality.

 These are the optimal monitor size/resolution combinations.

 - 27″-32″: 2560×1440 and 3840×2160

-Of course, you need to make sure that your CPU/GPU will be able to handle the monitor’s resolution at its maximum refresh rate which brings us to the next specification that you need to consider.
+Of course, you need to make sure that your CPU/GPU is going to be able to handle the monitor’s resolution at its maximum refresh rate which brings us to the next specification that you need to consider.

 In the video above, you can see how different refresh rates affect motion clarity.
-The higher the refresh rate the smoother the gameplay – as long as your FPS (Frames Per Second) rate can keep pace with it.
+The higher the refresh rate, the smoother the gameplay – as long as your FPS (Frames Per Second) can keep pace with it.